-Purpose/Background
+Purpose

-This guide was prepared jointly by the WECC Telecommunications and Relay Work Groups.

-The purpose of this guide is to provide communications system designers with recommendations for communication circuits that support Electric Protection Systems.
-It is not a detailed design specification nor does it define hard requirements.
+This guide was prepared by the WECC Telecommunications and Relay work groups.
+It gives recommendations to communications system designers for communication circuits that support electric protection systems.
+It is not a detailed design specification, nor does it define hard requirements.

-The original need for this guide was precipitated by the recognition of potential relay timing problems arising from the application of digital communications and switching technologies.
-However, technologies continue to evolve and this guide will be updated to address new problems as they arise.
-Since these performance standards are functional they apply to all types of communications systems (analog, digital, Time Division Multiplex (TDM), packet, etc. …).
+The guide was created in response to the recognition of potential relay timing problems arising from the application of digital communications and switching technologies.
+However, technology continues to develop and this guide will be updated to address new problems as they arise.
+Since these performance standards are functional, they apply to all types of communications systems, for example, analog, digital, time division multiplex (TDM), packet.

 Electric Protection Systems

-Protection systems are employed to isolate faulted parts of the system, protect the electric system from instability, and minimize equipment damage.
-Some protection systems operate within a single substation or generation facility.
-Other protections systems operate over several locations.
-When the system includes several locations, communications channels are required to convey information from Location A to Location B. In this case, the communications channel becomes part of the protection system.
-This document is concerned only with protection systems that employ communications channels.
-Within this document, typical protection systems are categorized as depicted in Figure 1 below.
+Protection systems are used to isolate faulted parts of the system, protect the electric system from instability, and minimize equipment damage.
+Some protection systems operate in one substation or generation facility.
+Other protection systems operate over several locations.
+When the system includes several locations, communications channels are required to send information from one location to another.
+In this case, the communications channel becomes part of the protection system.
+This document is concerned only with protection systems that use communications channels.
+Figure 1 shows how this document categorizes protection systems.

 Figure 1: Protection System Categories